apache/cordova-js/README.md

     grunt compile:android --platformVersion=4.0.0

-To comiple the js for all platforms but pass in a relative path custom root for your cordova-android and cordova-ios platforms, run:
+To comiple the js for all platforms but pass in a custom path for your cordova-android and cordova-ios platforms, run:

     grunt compile --android='../custompath/cordova-android' --ios='../custompath/cordova-ios'